temtum/lmdb-lib/README.md

 The cursor `goTo` methods (`goToFirst`, `goToNext`, etc.) will return the current key.
 When an item is not found, `null` is returned.
 Beware that the key itself could be a *falsy* JavaScript value, so you need to explicitly check against `null` with the `!==` operator in your loops.

-### Data Types in node-lmdb
+### Data Types in lmdb-lib

 LMDB is very simple and fast.
-Using node-lmdb provides close to the native C API functionally, but expressed via a natural javascript API.
-To make simple things simple, node-lmdb defaults to presenting keys and values in LMDB as strings.
+Using lmdb-lib provides close to the native C API functionally, but expressed via a natural javascript API.
+To make simple things simple, lmdb-lib defaults to presenting keys and values in LMDB as strings.
 For convenience number, boolean and `Buffer` values are also supported.

 The simplest way to store complex data types (such as objects) is to use `JSON.stringify` before putting it into the database